Global-Biofoundries-Alliance/DNA-scanner/README.md

 ## Production installation

-The production environment requires a seperate database.
+The production environment requires a separate database.
 You can configure it in _./Backend/config.yml_.
-In the production environment the database must be separate, because it is not recommend to run a database inside of a container for production use.
+In the production environment the database must be separate because it is not recommend to run a database inside of a container for production use.

-Certificates for https are required for the productive environment.
+Certificates for https are required for the production environment.
 The certificates must be placed in `/srv/dnascanner/cert/`.
 In the following code we create the directory and generate self-signed certificates.
 Alternatively you can put your own certificates there.
 The certificates are configured in the file _nginx-secure.conf_.

 ```
     mkdir /srv/dnascanner/cert -p